 SEC.
-47. Penalty for Destroying, Altering, or Falsifying Records and Documents. - The penalty of prision mayor in its minimum to its medium period or a fine of One hundred thousand pesos (Php100,000.00) or both, at the discretion of the court, shall be imposed upon any government personnel or the whole complement of a government unit, the paramilitary personnel or the whole complement of the paramilitary unit, the government asset (and/or the military affiliate) who impede, obstruct, or influence any preliminary investigation, administrative investigation and/or petition by altering, destroying, mutilating, concealing, covering up, falsifying, or making any false entries in any record, document, or specimen whereof, relative to any matter involving any human rights defenders, or the activities of the defenders' organizations.
+47. Penalty for Destroying, Altering, or Falsifying Records and Documents. - The penalty of prision mayor in its minimum to its medium period or a fine of One hundred thousand pesos (Php100,000.00) or both, at the discretion of the court, shall be imposed upon any government personnel or the whole complement of a government unit, the paramilitary personnel or the whole complement of the paramilitary unit, the government asset (and/or the military affiliate) who impede, obstruct, or influence any preliminary investigation, administrative investigation and/or petition by altering, destroying, mutilating, concealing, covering up, falsifying, or making any false entries in any record, document, or specimen whereof, relative to any matter involving any human rights defenders, defenders or organizations or activities.

 SEC.
-48. Penalty for Any Other Violations of this Act. - The penalty of prision mayor in its minimum period or a fine of One hundred thousand pesos (Php 100, 000.00) or both, at the discretion of the court, shall be imposed upon any individual who violates any other provisions of this Act.
+48. Penalty for any other violations of this Act. - The penalty of prision mayor in its minimum period or a fine of One hundred thousand pesos (Php 100, 000.00) or both, at the discretion of the court, shall be imposed upon any individual who violates any other provisions of this Act.

 SEC.
-49. Violations of this Act as Aggravating Circumstances.
-A violation of any provision of this Act committed during the commission of a crime defined in any penal law shall be considered an aggravating circumstance in the imposition of the penalty on said crime.
+48. Violations of this Act as Aggravating Circumstances. - Any violation of any provision of this Act committed during the commission of a crime defined in any penal laws shall be considered an aggravating circumstance in the imposition of the penalty in said crime.

 SEC.
-50. Non-Applicability of the Probation Law. - A violation of any provision of this Act which shall constitute the main crime or as an aggravating circumstance shall not entitle the offender or the accused to the privileges of probation under the Probation Law.
+49. Non-Applicability of the Probation Law. - Any violation of any provisions of this Act which shall constitute the main crime or as an aggravating circumstance shall not entitle the offender or the accused to the privileges of probation under the Probation Law.